-For that reason the Anarchists, in rejecting the State, also reject its ways and means of solving the national problem; a real and full solution will be possible only in conditions of Anarchy, in a Communism emanating from the liberty of the individual and achieved by the free association of individuals in communes, of communes in regions, and labour and agriculture.
+For that reason the Anarchists, in rejecting the State, also reject its ways and means of solving the national problem; a real and full the discord between two contrasting economic systems, but also establish the harmony essential to the normal development of the process of socialising labour and agriculture.
 The objective conditions dictate two types of method: (A) a system of offensive measures and (B) a system of defensive measures.

 - A. System of offensive measures, i.e. measures of direct action towards hastening the socialization of labour in agriculture, consisting of: - I. Socialisation without exception of all agricultural units in which labour is already socialised by the process of production itself, owing to mechanisation.
 The inclusion of these units in the general system of communistic economy on the same conditions as the factories. - II.
 Socialisation of all enterprises engaged in the processing of agricultural products and their inclusion in the system of communistic economy on the same conditions as other processing industries. - III.
 Socialisation and co-operation in those branches of agriculture which are closely hound with processing industries, such as sugar, textile, wine, tobacco, etc. and the incorporation of the agricultural communes concerned into the general system of the communistic economy. - IV.
 Socialisation of large-scale flour mills and creameries with their inclusion into the general system of the communistic economy, and the establishment of co-operatives among small flour mills and creameries. - V. Organisation of associations for the common cultivation of land. - VI.
-Establishment of new agricultural settlements on the basis of full communism, with their inclusion into the general system of the communistic economy, as well as the organisation of new settlements on the basis of associations for the common cultivation of the land. - VII.Industrialisation of agriculture, i.e. unification of agriculture with industry, by means of the erection in appropriate agricultural areas of industrial enterprises processing agricultural products i.e. textiles, sugar, fruit and vegetable canning, tobacco. beer, wine and spirits, starch and molasses, rope and twine, etc. The establishment of composite agro-industrial units, with the industrial enterprise in the centre, which, by virtue of their organisation of labour and the connection of the industrial enterprise with the suppliers of raw materials, will be of the following types:
+Establishment of new agricultural settlements on the basis of full communism, with their inclusion into the general system of the communistic economy, as well as the organisation of new settlements on the basis of associations for the common cultivation of the land.

-- a.
+- VII.Industrialisation of agriculture, i.e. unification of agriculture with industry, by means of the erection in appropriate agricultural areas of industrial enterprises processing agricultural products i.e. textiles, sugar, fruit and vegetable canning, tobacco. beer, wine and spirits, starch and molasses, rope and twine, etc. The establishment of composite agro-industrial units, with the industrial enterprise in the centre, which, by virtue of their organisation of labour and the connection of the industrial enterprise with the suppliers of raw materials, will be of the following types: - a.
 Communistic industrial enterprises of the usual kind cooperating with the surrounding individualistic agricultural units on the basis of commercial book-keeping, like the Russian creamery producer co-operatives. - b.
 Composite agro-industrial units as a link in the general communistic economic chain which will work seasonally and whose industrial workers will take part in agriculture during the periods of most intensive field labour and whose farm workers will work in industry during the periods of inactivity on the land. - c.
 Composite units working continuously, where the fields surrounding the enterprise, together with the enterprise itself, are united and labour is organised in such a way that each member. taking her turn, works definite hours daily in the field and in the factory.

-VIISystem of Defensive Measures, i.e. Measures of integrating the millions of individualistic units and their reciprocal activities with the communistic economy of the country, consisting primarily of the comprehensive permeation of the system of individualistic units by various types of co-operatives - credit co-operatives, producers' and subsidiary co-operatives.
+VIIISystem of Defensive Measures, i.e. Measures of integrating the millions of individualistic units and their reciprocal activities with the communistic economy of the country, consisting primarily of the comprehensive permeation of the system of individualistic units by various types of co-operatives - credit co-operatives, producers' and subsidiary co-operatives.